capactio/capact/docs/proposal/20201102-artifacts.md

 1. The required input TypeInstances are defined on Interfaces only.
 2. The optional input TypeInstances are defined on Implementation only.
 3. The input and output TypeInstances always have a name.
 This solves the problem when there are multiple input/output TypeInstances which refer to the same Type (e.g. backup and main database)
 4. Action can produce only TypeInstances.
-We don't support dedicated user info (e.g. similar to _NOTES.txt from Helm), for Alpha and GA.
+We don't support dedicated user info (e.g. similar to _NOTES.txt from Helm), for Beta and GA.
 Can be considered once again after GA as this won't be a breaking change.

 ###  Required input TypeInstances

 Actors

 -	Action developer

 ####  Suggested solution

 We have the Interface entity which defines the input and output parameters.
 To fulfill a given Interface, Implementation needs to accept the same input and returns the same output parameters.

 The **required** input TypeInstances should be defined on Interface.
 By doing so, we can ensure that Implementations are exchangeable and do not introduce new requirements.

+For the Beta and GA only one TypeInstance can be declared as the output.
+As a result we can simplify implementation for defining [relations between generated artifacts](#specify-relations-between-generated-artifacts).

 <details> <summary>Example</summary>